Table of Contents:- Give your toys a bubble bath make a toy washing station.

 - Imaginary play – this invited a lot of make believe!

-Just because an activity only takes a minute to set up or seems so simple to us adults – that doesn’t mean it isn’t exactly what our kids are after.
+Just because an activity only takes a minute to set up or seems so simple to us adults – that doesn’t mean it isn’t exactly what our kids are after or exactly what they need.

 Bach says